RadiATsiyA/RadiATsiyA/README.md

 # 💫 About Me:
-I am a novice Python backend developer, <br>at the moment I am actively using and continuing to <br>study the Django framework, DRF and in general everything <br>related to backend development.<br><br>How to contact me:<br>
+I am a begginer Python backend developer, <br>at the moment I am actively using and continuing to <br>study the Django framework, DRF and in general everything <br>related to backend development.<br><br>How to contact me:<br>
   email: myrzakeldiev_a@auca.kg<br>
   telegram: RadiATsiyA<br>
   instagram: radiatsiya_